walker84837/kitlang-rs/CONTRIBUTING.md

   cargo clippy -- -D warnings
   ```
   Please address any warnings reported by Clippy, unless they make the code read worse.
+  If you don't know how to resolve a warning, please ask in the PR you're working on.

 ### Implementing new features